drveoj/LibClassicCast/README.md

 NOTE: This is a library for Addon authors to use in their addons.
 It won't do anything as an addon itself.

-Library for handling target casts (using CLEU parsing based on ClassicCastbars)
+Library for handling target casts (using CLEU parsing based on ClassicCastbars - https://github.com/wardz/ClassicCastbars)

 This library is designed to mimic the builtin functions and events relating to spellcasting for your target.
 Not all events are possible in classic so this addon publishes a reduced set of events (using LibCallbackHandler) -